We Are Pirates Tour

 The We Are Pirates Tour is a concert tour by American rock band Blink-182 in support of the group's seventh studio album, California (2016).
 It consisted of festival and amphitheater dates and ran between May 14 and July 10, 2016, in North America.
 Support acts included All Time Low, Hawthorne Heights, Simple Plan, and the Used on select dates.
-Aside from the few club shows and the Musink Festival in 2015, the We Are Pirates tour was their first with guitarist and vocalist Matt Skiba and their first without founding member Tom DeLonge.
+Aside from a few club shows and the Musink Festival in 2015, the We Are Pirates tour was their first with guitarist and vocalist Matt Skiba, and their first without founding member Tom DeLonge.